(a)

 • Year: means a calendar year, unless otherwise expressed.
 See Tennessee Code 1-3-105

-(1) An authorizer may revoke a public charter school agreement if the public charter school receives identification as a priority school, as defined by the state‘s accountability system pursuant to § 49-1-602, for 2017 or any year thereafter.
+(1) An authorizer, excluding the achievement school district, may revoke a public charter school agreement if the public charter school receives identification as a priority school, as defined by the state‘s accountability system pursuant to § 49-1-602; provided, however, that an authorizer shall not revoke a public charter school agreement based on the public charter school being identified as a priority school on the priority school list issued in 2022 or 2023.
 The revocation takes effect immediately following the close of the school year in which the public charter school is identified as a priority school.

 (2) If the authorizer does not revoke a public charter school agreement after a public charter school is identified as a priority school, then the public charter school must develop and implement a comprehensive support and improvement plan pursuant to § 49-1-602(b)(6).